Operation Property Clean Up

 Properties and landowners affected by the 2019-20 bushfires who need to dispose of fire-affected fencing materials or need help clearing, felling or disposing of fallen trees could be eligible for a free clean up.

-Kempsey Shire Council will be undertaking Operation Property Clean Up with professional contractors to assist residents.
+Kempsey Shire Council will be undertaking Operation Property Clean Up with professional contractors to assist residents with the clean-up.

 The project is funded under the NSW Environment Protection Authority’s FenceCycle Program and Bushfire-Generated Green Waste Clean-Up and Processing Program, which has been generated by the the joint Commonwealth-State Disaster Recovery Funding Arrangements.